tom6931/PSSS/README.md

 ## Running BLASTN (DNA-DNA)

 Below is a command that runs an ElasticBLAST search of your query against a database.
 The query is already in an S3 bucket and an NCBI database is used.
 You will need to substitute your real results bucket name and replace REPLACEME with your own token (which should be unique for each search).
 This search should take less than 10 minutes.
+This command customizes the BLAST output with the -outfmt flag and some custom fields.
+You can read more about the -outfmt flag [here](https://www.ncbi.nlm.nih.gov/books/NBK569862/)

 ```
 elastic-blast submit --query s3://elasticblast-jgiworkshop-394212713216/R219596/ETNvirmetaSPAdes_5/IMG_Data/184068.assembled.fna --db ref_viruses_rep_genomes --program blastn --num-nodes 2 --results s3://elasticblast-USERNAME/results/REPLACEME/ -- -evalue 0.00001 -max_target_seqs 500  -perc_identity 95 -outfmt "6 std qlen slen staxid ssciname"